 The Bottom Line

-You should spend some serious time on the phone with National Credit Care before you choose to go with them as your credit repair company.
-It is difficult to tell who they are.
-Yes, they are registered and rated with the BBB, but where are the reviews?
-We are just a stepping stone of information for you.
+Do your research about National Credit Care before you choose to go with them as your credit repair company.
+While they have an A+ BBB rating, there are other areas we have concerns about.
+Their lack of licensed attorneys and transparency are issues for us.
 If you feel they may be the one of the best credit repair companies for you, please do additional homework.

 National Credit Care uses a six-step credit repair process.
 While very similar to other credit repair companies’ step by step processes, National Credit Care claims to pay specific attention to details and offers comprehensive options to their clients.
 National Credit Care uses the six step process, but creates a customized plan for each of their clients.

 If you decide that you want to receive credit repair help from National Credit Care, begin my getting in contact with their team either by email or phone.
 This conversation will allow you to explain what you want to see happen with your credit while allowing the National Credit Care specialist the opportunity to provide realistic expectations.